jamie-altizer/PinnedSites/README.markdown

 #Pinned Sites

 Pinned Sites is a small api providing most all functionality for doing IE9+ site pinning.
+Functionality still missing and will update soon is style support within Thumbnail ThumbBar, currently it does basic buttons without ability to toggle icons/purpose.

 ## Taskbar API